 The establishment of a common HEALICS data platform (Enversion), alike the Virtual Research Workspace provided by the Center of Information Technology at the University of Groningen.
 The HEALICS common data platform will allow all HEALICS consortium partners to share and work on aggregated and/or anonymized individual-level data.

-The platform will be developed in accordance with the Finable, Accessible, Interoperable, Reusable (FAIR) data principal.
+The platform will be developed in accordance with the Finable, Accessible, Interoperable, Reusable (FAIR) data principals.
 Please provide the most suitable information (CMB – Braun).

 Furthermore, the platform will be developed in accordance with the General Data Protection Regulation (GDPR).
+The research workspace of the UMGG, on which the platform will be based, is conforming to the privacy by design and by default principle, thus enabling a technically secure setup of the platform.
+Furthermore, the research workspace environment provides the software tools required such as dedicated research data collection environments for i.e. imaging data (XNAT) and Trusted Third Party for de-identification of data (TTP).
 Please provide the most suitable information (DASH).

 The platform will be able to receive structured data from electronic health record system (EHRS), such as the EPIC.
+These connections between the research environment and the EHRs will be based on standards such as Fast Healthcare Interoperability Resources (FHIR).
 Please provide the most suitable information (DASH).

 ICUs participating in the cohorts will be the core for the prospective cohort in which data will be harmonised and enriched.
 There are several existing cohorts, established by the partners of this consortium and available for this project (table x): critically ill patients in Copenhagen (n = 11,000 patients), the registry of critically ill of Denmark (The Danish Intensive Care Database; each year n = 32,000 patients)1, the cohort of critically ill patients with acute kidney injury in Helsinki (FINNAKI; n = 2,901 patients)2, and two cohorts of critically ill patients in Groningen (SICS-I with n = 1,075 patients and SICS-II, with n = 400 patients and ongoing inclusion)3.
 These cohorts will serve as the basis for the international infrastructure of prospective cohorts of critically ill patients that we will build in phase C. In addition, Lifelines, a very large cohort and biobank of the general population in Groningen (the Netherlands, n = 167,000) will provide healthy controls.
 Data from these cohorts will be analysed with machine learning techniques, to replicate and validate the observations from the systematic reviews.
 These cohorts will also be used in the discovery and testing phase, providing the basis for the identification of patient clusters and key variables which support the development of machine learning-based diagnostic and prognostic algorithms.